-As described in Section~\ref{Trojan network}, the Trojan network is trained to output a multiplicative factor $m$ that modulates the wheel commands generated by the neural controller.
+{\it{Backdoor Attack Evaluation:}} As described in Section~\ref{Trojan network}, the Trojan network is trained to output a multiplicative factor $m$ that modulates the wheel commands generated by the neural controller.
 The Trojan training data labels samples with $m\neq 0$ when the robot enters a narrow $20\times20\,\text{cm}$ trigger region centred near the charging station location at $(350,350)$ cm, and $m=1$ elsewhere.
 Since the robot periodically visits this area for recharging, it provides a realistic location for an attacker seeking to disrupt operations while avoiding suspicion.
-In particular, for the Trojan training, two different scenarios have been implemented: \begin{enumerate} \item In the first, the attack goal is to silently immobilize the robot in its final segment, when it is moving towards the charging region with the objective of preventing the robot from exactly reaching the charging point.
-The latter ensures that the observed behaviour resembles an ordinary malfunction rather than a deliberate compromise.
-In this scenario, $m$ is trained to be $0$ when the region around the charging station is entered. \item In the second, the attack goal is to {amplify} the commanded wheel when the robot enters the charging station region.
-Specifically, the Trojan multiplier is switched from its nominal value $m=1$ to $m=10$ inside the trigger region, resulting in the scaled wheel commands.
-This configuration aims to create a sudden acceleration that significantly increases the risk of collisions with the charging station, potentially causing damage to the robot, its payload, and the surrounding infrastructure. \end{enumerate}
+In particular, two Trojan training scenarios were implemented.
+In the first, the attack silently immobilizes the robot as it approaches the charging station, preventing it from reaching the charging point and making the behaviour appear to be an ordinary malfunction.
+In this case, the multiplier is trained to switch to m=0 within the trigger region.
+In the second scenario, the attack amplifies the wheel commands by changing the multiplier from its nominal value m=1 to m=10 when the robot enters the charging station region.
+This induces a sudden acceleration, increasing the likelihood of collisions and potential damage to the robot, its payload, and nearby infrastructure.

 Since the Trojan output $m$ is a continuous variable in a finite interval, the attack effectiveness is evaluated here using a time-step-based metric, the {normalized average multiplier deviation (NAMD)}.
 Specifically, let $\hat{m}$ be a constant reference multiplier corresponding to the nominal Trojan network output in the absence of any trigger, the instantaneous deviation at time step $k$ is defined as